Our graduate program offers both MSc and Ph.D. degrees in Pharmacology.

 - MSc, Course-Based (Applied Clinical Pharmacology)

 In the MSc program, students can choose from one of two fields of study: the thesis-based MSc or the course-based Applied Clinical Pharmacology MSc.
-In both fields of study, students must complete coursework (Graduate Pharmacology, PCL1002Y) that introduces fundamental pharmacological principles and research concepts.
+In both fields of study, students must complete coursework that introduces fundamental pharmacological principles and research concepts.

-In the PhD program, students will conduct independent original research under the supervision of one or more Graduate Faculty members.
-Students in the PhD program will conduct thesis research at an advanced level compared to the MSc program and ultimately will present their investigations in a PhD thesis and defend their research at a PhD Final Oral Examination through the School of Graduate Studies.
-In addition, PhD students will acquire training in basic pharmacological principles and research concepts through the Graduate Pharmacology course (PCL1002Y) and also acquire breadth of training through an additional full course equivalent (PhD minor course) and completion of four PhD breadth modules.
+In the Ph.D. program, students conduct independent original research under the supervision of one or more Graduate Faculty members.
+Students in the Ph.D. program will conduct thesis research at an advanced level compared to the MSc program and ultimately will present their investigations in a Ph.D. thesis and defend their research at a Ph.D.
+Final Oral Examination.

-In addition, students in the Department of Pharmacology may enrol in one of eight Collaborative Specializations.
+Students in the Department of Pharmacology may also enrol in one of eight Collaborative Specializations.
+These multidisciplinary collaborative specializations offer students the opportunity to explore an area of interest outside of their primary program.